Variational methods for finding periodic orbits in the incompressible Navier-Stokes equations: Objective functionals for unstable periodic orbits

 periodic in all three dimensions, and assumed to be sufficiently smooth.
 Similarly we can define loops of $v$, $p$, $\psi$ and $\omega$.
-Introducing a period $T>0$ and a phase speed $c$, such loops are exact relative periodic orbit solutions of the system if they satisfy the governing equations with $\partial_t = \frac{2\pi}{T}\partial_s-c\partial_x$.
+Introducing a period $T>0$, such loops are exact periodic orbit solutions of the system if they satisfy the governing equations with $\partial_t = \frac{2\pi}{T}\partial_s$.
 In this perspective, $s$, which parameterises the loop in phase space, is a scaled time variable.
 From the governing equations of the two different formulations, we can define objective functionals based on the PV formulation

 and for the SV formulation